Growing demand for palm oil, which is used in food, biofuels, soap and many other products, is placing unprecedented pressure on tropical ecosystems.

 Palm can be profitable even in peat or sandy soils, conditions in which other crops often cannot grow.
 On the downside, it also leads to the loss of vast tracts of tropical forests as growers expand their footprint.
 Peat must be drained before planting palm, a practice that increases planet-warming greenhouse gas emissions.

-Yet, economic benefits of oil palm production for communities who live in forests are often significant, particularly in locations where few alternatives exist.
+Economic benefits of oil palm production for forest-dwelling communities are often significant, particularly in locations where few alternatives exist.

 Our Strategy